 - Personal or family circumstances are such that you need to leave the job.

-- A crisis has happened in your life, and there is no way you can continue on the job.
+- A crisis has happened in your life, and there is no way you can continue the job.

 Before You Quit Your Job